imperfectandcompany/Imperfect-Models/README.md

 After installation and initial run of the plugin, a configuration file will be created in the `game/csgo/addons/counterstrikesharp/configs/plugins/ImperfectModels/` directory.

 `DefaultAlpha` - This will be the default setting of the alpha (transparency) value for all player models.
 Use a number between 1 and 255.
-Any value under 254 will disable legs from being visible in first-person view.
+Any value 254 and below will disable the player model legs from being visible in first-person view.

 ---